- Cephalosporin antibiotics

 The cephalosporins are the largest and most diverse family of antibiotics of the beta-lactam group.
 They are structurally and pharmacologically related to the penicillins.
 Cephalosporins have a beta-lactam ring structure, infused to a 6-membered sulfur-containing dihydrothiazine ring, in place of the 5-membered thiazolidine ring of penicillins.

 Cephalosporin compounds were first isolated from cultures of bacteria Cephalosporium acremonium found in a sewage outfall off the Sardinian coast in 1948 by Italian scientist Giuseppe Brotzu.
-The first pharmaceutical, cephalothin (cefalotin), was launched by Eli Lilly in 1964.
+The first pharmaceutical, cephalothin (cefalotin), was introduced to the market by Eli Lilly in 1964.

 Cephalosporins are bactericidal agents (which means that they kill bacteria) and have the same mode of action as other beta-lactam antibiotics.
 All bacterial cells have a cell wall that protects them.
 Cephalosporins disrupt the synthesis of the peptidoglycan layer of bacterial cell walls, which causes the walls to break down and eventually the bacteria die.

 Peptidoglycan is a heteropolymeric component of the cell wall that provides rigid mechanical stability.
 The final transpeptidation step in the synthesis of the peptidoglycan is facilitated by transpeptidases known as penicillin binding proteins (PBPs).
 PBPs bind to the D-Ala-D-Ala at the end of muropeptides (peptidoglycan precursors) to crosslink the peptidoglycan.

 Cephalosporins mimic the structure of the D-Ala-D-Ala link and bind to the active site of PBPs, disrupting the cross-linking process.
 If the peptidoglycan fails to cross-link the cell wall will lose its strength which results in cell lysis.

 Cephalosporins generally cause few side effects.
 Common side effects involve mainly the digestive system: diarrhea, mild stomach cramps or upset, nausea, and vomiting.
 Cephalosporins can also cause overgrowth of fungus normally present in the body.

 Disulfiram-like reaction (flushing, sweating, headache, tachycardia) may occur with concomitant use of alcohol and methylthiotetrazole-containing cephalosporins (cefoperazone, cefamandole, cefotetan).